pearlynne/HealthTrackingAPI/README.md

 - Aggregated statistics of mood ratings in Behavioral Tracking Reports
 ### 4. CRUD Routes<a name="#4-crud-routes"></a>
 **Login**
-- *Tested* `POST /auth/signup` - Store user with their name, username, email, and encrypted password.
+- `POST /auth/signup` - Store user with their name, username, email, and encrypted password.
 	- Return 400 error if email has been used.
-- *Tested* `POST /auth/login` -  Find the user with the provided email/username.
+- `POST /auth/login` -  Find the user with the provided email/username.
 Use bcrypt to compare stored password with the incoming password.
 If they match, generate a JWT token.
 	- Return 400 error if token does not match.
-- *Tested* `PUT /auth/password` - If the user is logged in, store the incoming password using their userId.
+- `PUT /auth/password` - If the user is logged in, store the incoming password using their userId.
 	- Return 400 error if request fails
-- *Tested* `POST /auth/logout`
+- `POST /auth/logout`

 **Users**
-- *Tested* `GET /users` (requires authorization) - returns array of all users (if Healthcare Providers)
+- `GET /users` (requires authorization) - returns array of all users (if Healthcare Providers)
 - *Tested but should verify edge cases*`GET /users/:id` (requires authentication) - returns user information with provided id
-- *Tested* `PUT /users/:id/provider` (requires authentication) - update user’s provider ID.
+- `PUT /users/:id/provider` (requires authentication) - update user’s provider ID.

 **Reports** (requires authentication): If the user is logged in,
 - `POST /reports` - store report along with their userId.